-- The gap in healthy life expectancy (years lived in good health) in Haringey is much larger than the gap in life expectancy itself. - Haringey residents spend on average the last 17 years of life in poor health. - Male healthy life expectancy (62.9) fell by 0.8 years but remains between the London (63.9) and England (61.5) averages, whilst female healthy life expectancy (63.6) fell by 0.9 years and is now below the London average as well. - Women spend on average their last 21 years in poor health compared to the last 16.5 years spent in poor health among men.
+- The gap in healthy life expectancy (years lived in good health) in Haringey is much larger than the gap in life expectancy itself.

+- Haringey residents spend on average the last 18 years of life in poor health.

+- Male healthy life expectancy (62.6)

+fell by 1.6 years and is now lower

+than London and England average,

+whilst female healthy life expectancy

+(65.0) increased by 1 year along with

+the London average.

+- Women spend on average their last 19 years in poor health compared to the last 17 years spent in poor health among men.